 Commission of Crime

-The fourth stage of the crime is attempt for its commission.
-Successful attempt is actual commission of crime.
+The fourth stage of the crime is the attempt for its commission.
+A successful attempt is an actual commission of a crime.
 It is not essential that every attempt for the commission of crime should be successful.
-But as it is an attempt towards the commission of crime, therefore every attempt crime is punishable under indian penal code.
+But as it is an attempt towards the commission of a crime, every attempt of crime is punishable under the Indian penal code.

 Read More: –